honeylizard/angularjs-example/README.md

 * Convert to 'pretty' URLS and maintain refresh capabilities (See "to do" notation)
 * Paginate the job postings (See "to do" notation)
-* Move the page content (e.g. long passages) to mock-data JSON files (See "to do" notation)
-* Move Job Categories and Employment Types to mock-data JSON files (See "to do" notation)
 * Replace any 'data' bindings from full json to id only service requests (See "to do" notation)
 * A CMS to maintain the mock-data